deivid-rodriguez/byebug/Ruby_Grant_2014_Report.md

 # Threading Support for Byebug

+## Motivation

+Having a fully featured stable debugger is important for most programming languages.
+It makes the language more attractive for beginners and for users coming from other languages, because it's a very adequate tool not only for bug fixing but also just for playing around with a language's features or studying code not written by ourselves.
+With this in mind, the main purpose of Byebug since it was started was to make it an atractive tool for beginners (I was actually a Ruby beginner during the initial development phase of Byebug so I was making heavy use of my own tool too).

+The main features supported by Byebug are:

+* Breaking.
+Pause the program at some event or specified instruction, to examine the current state.
+Related commands: `break`, `catch`, `condition`, `delete`, `enable`, `disable`.

+* Analyzing.
+Studying program status at a certain point during its execution (including right after termination).
+Specifically, we can:
+  - Inspect and move around the backtrace (`backtrace`, `up`, `down` and `frame` commands).
+  - Have a basic REPL functionality, evaluating custom code (`eval`, `irb`, `pry`, `method`, `pp`, `ps`, `putl`, `var` commands).
+  - Look and change the program's source code (`edit`, `list`, `info` commands).

+* Stepping: Running your program one line or instruction at a time, or until specific points in the program are reached.
+Related commands: `step`, `next`, `continue`, `finish`, `kill`, `quit`, `restart`.

+* Tracking: Keeping track of the different values of your variables or the different lines executed by your program.
+Related commands: `display`, `undisplay`, `tracevar`, `untracevar`, `set linetrace`.

+This features have been working very well as long as the debugged program would have no multiple Ruby threads, but would just not work when the program would use different threads.
+Notice that this would affect developers making use of threads, but was also affecting users not necessarily knowing anything about threads, because very well know libraries out there transparently make use of them (for example, `capybara-webkit` or Ruby's stdlib `Timeout` module).

+So Byebug needed a way to debug multithreaded programs that was both:

+* Reliable: no deadlock, no killed threads when they are not related to user's code.

+* Useful: allow debugging issues with multithreaded programs.
+To do that, we would need to provide the user with the ability to stop/resume specific threads, list active threads and switch between threads.

+This is what this grant is about.

 ## The feature

 The addition of threading support to Byebug's debugger allows users to properly